uptane/deployment-considerations/repositories.md

 The OEM sets up and configures the Director and Image repositories.
 To host these backend services, the OEM MAY use its own private infrastructure, or cloud computing.

-### Director Repository
+### Director repository

-*Note that all information about setting up signing keys for this repository can be found on the [Key Management](https://uptane.github.io/deployment-considerations/key_management.html) page of this website*
+*Note that all information about setting up signing keys for this repository can be found on the [Key Management](https://uptane.github.io/deployment-considerations/key_management.html) page of this website.*

 In order to provide on-demand customization of vehicles, the OEM MUST also build the Director repository, following the guidance in the [Uptane Standard](https://uptane.github.io/papers/ieee-isto-6100.1.0.0.uptane-standard.html#director_repository).
 In addition, an OEM must keep in mind the following factors.
 Unlike the Image repository, the Director repository: (1) is managed by automated processes, (2) uses online keys to sign Targets metadata, (3) does not delegate images, (4) generally provides different metadata to different Primaries, (5) MAY encrypt images per ECU, and (6) produces new metadata on every request by Primaries.